 Academic - Director

-Director, African Studies Centre; University Lecturer in the Social Anthropology of Africa
+Associate Professor in Social Anthropology of Africa

 I joined the African Studies Centre in 2005-06.
 I am a social anthropologist and my post is a joint appointment with the Institute of Social Anthropology.
 I studied at Oxford, Manchester and SOAS, and previously taught at the universities of Edinburgh and Sussex.

-Departmental Lecturer in African Politics
+Associate Professor in African Politics